vault27/Foundation/paloalto.md

 - If the protocol is unknown, App-ID will apply heuristics
 - Use App-ID instead of service and protocols and port based
 - App-ID without decryption identifies application based on server certificate: CN field, if it is exact, then it will be google-base for example, if there is a wildcard, it will be SSL app
-- Application override - only for trusted traffic - create custom application based on zones, ips, ports...
+- Application override - only for trusted traffic - create custom application based on zones, ips, ports... - used to decrease load on NGFW - it does not analyze App for certain traffic
 - Create a custom app configuring its characteristics:
     - Charachteristics
     - Category and subcategory